Facts About Glass Recycling

 Glass containers are impermeable, air-tight, and transparent.
 You can see the freshness of food and beverages.

-Nontoxic and FDA Approved
+Nontoxic and FDA Approved.

 Made from nontoxic raw materials—silica, sand, soda ash, limestone and up to 70% recycled glass—glass is the only packaging material certified by the U.S. Food & Drug Administration as “generally regarded as safe.”